 Corporate insolvency, in whichever way it is brought, brings to light a number of legal issues affecting the rights of all those concerned whilst also effecting the ranking of creditors, and the issue of compliance with various legal procedures intended to safeguard the interests of the parties involved.
-Thus at Parker Randall Turner we provide guidance and advice in relation to such proceedings and actions.
+Thus at Parker Russell Turner we provide guidance and advice in relation to such proceedings and actions.

 When we are appointed as liquidators, we see that the best interests of all stakeholders, be they the shareholders, creditors and any other party, are safeguarded.
 Where necessary, we also appoint experts to assist in the liquidation and realisation of the assets of the company and in the collection and settlement of liabilities.